Mudkipman98/Random-Code-Practice/README.md

+# Welcome to Practice Code Zone Place Thing IDK

+I'm using this git repository as a place to keep track of code I'm practicing on remotely, so I can just switch computers and pick up where I left off and stuff.  idk it's pretty rad.
+Friends can do stuff to my stuff too, so that's cool.
+Then I can learn how branches and pull requests and all that work.
+Weeeeeeeee!

 ## I'm Doing Markdown Practice Too

 Why does Markdown read like English?
 Maybe it's just because I'm now realizing that loads of websites and web apps have markdown support, but like...